Overview – Caddy, Docker, React, Node.js

 Caddy SSL not working?

-Did you delete caddy_data
+Did you delete caddy_data?

-contains your SSL certificates, to avoid rate limits from Lets Encrypt, avoid deleting this volume frequently
+- caddy_datacontains your SSL certificates, to avoid rate limits from Lets Encrypt, avoid deleting this volume frequently

 Reverse proxy isn’t working?